Rita Humphries-Lewin

-Rita Humphries-Lewin CD (born 1936) is a Jamaican retired stockbroker and businesswoman.
+Rita Humphries-Lewin OJ CD (born 1936) is a Jamaican retired stockbroker and businesswoman.
 She was the first woman to chair the Jamaica Stock Exchange and the first woman to chair a stock exchange in the Caribbean.
 She founded Barita Investments Limited in 1977, which was the oldest stock brokerage firm in Jamaica by the time she retired in 2021.

 Early life

 Humphries-Lewin was born in 1936.
 She attended the Immaculate Conception High School.
 Upon graduating, she joined the Gleaner Company as a secretary.
 In 1962, while working as a secretary for the local branch of Canadian stock trading firm Annett & Company, she responded to a solicitation for new traders.
 The company required all new traders to spend six months as trainees at the head office in Canada, and she saw that male candidates did not want to "go back to school".
 After her training, Humphries-Lewin returned to Jamaica and completed the Canadian Securities Course.
 In 1967, she became a certified stockbroker.

 When the Jamaica Stock Exchange (JSE) opened in 1969, Humphries-Lewin was Annett's designated trader on the exchange floor.
 After Annett went out of business in 1972, she moved to the public sector, helping to establish the Jamaica Industrial Developmental Corporation and the Small Business Development Centre.